Demographic Questionnaire Example For Research PDF

 Demographic Questionnaire

 The demographic questionnaire is a collection of demographic questions assigned to separate the respondents into similar subgroups based on socioeconomic data such as age, gender, education, religion, income, and family status.
 It allows surveyors and researchers to obtain background information from the respondents.
 A cluster of demographic questions forms a demographic questionnaire.
-So, the demographic questionnaire includes questions about the respondent’s age, gender, nationality, education, race, religion, experience, economic condition, and family status.
+So, the demographic questionnaire includes questions about the respondent’s age, gender, nationality, education, race, religion, experience, economic condition, health condition, technology usage, and family status.
 It is an effective tool for market surveyors to conduct audience segmentation.
 Therefore, it is familiar as a demographic example for market segmentation.
 It is also essential for researchers to collect qualitative and quantitative research information.
 Researchers utilize these questionnaires to gain data from respondents and informants.

 Examples of Questionnaires in Research